P3nguinMinecraft/PenguinAddons/README.md

 ##### Main Method
 1. Ensure that you have the latest stable release of ChatTriggers for Forge 1.8.9
 2. Launch Minecraft Forge 1.8.9
-3. Go ingame and run `/ct import BalAddons`
+3. Go ingame and run `/ct import PenguinAddons`
 4. ChatTriggers should automatically reload.
 If not, run `/ct load` or restart your game.